johnnygreen/laravel-api/README.md

 'LaravelApi'		=> 'Johnnygreen\LaravelApi\Facades\LaravelApi',
 ```

-Run the migrations for the package -- these databases will be created
+Run the migrations for the package -- these databases will be created:
 ```
 users
 groups